isomerpages/govtech-gobusiness-main/_covid-faqs/for-sector-specific-queries/food-and-retail.md

   - title: I own a F&B establishment within a mall.
 Am I required to implement SafeEntry and conduct temperature taking/checks on visible symptoms, since visitors who entered the malls are already required to do so?
     content: |
-      All F&B establishments with dine-in facilities must implement SafeEntry to facilitate the efficient collection of customer information for contact tracing when needed.
+      From 17 May 2021, all F&B establishments with dine-in facilities must implement TraceTogether-only SafeEntry to facilitate the efficient collection of customer information for contact tracing when needed.
 Food courts are expected to put up SafeEntry QR codes for customers to sign in.

       All F&B establishments with dine-in facilities must conduct temperature taking and checks for visible symptoms, except if they are located in malls  that are already doing temperature taking.
 They should however do so, if they operate outside the mall opening  hours or if they have an entrance not within the mall’s screened area.